General Rules of Curling

 - For semi-final and final games, teams will break ties through a draw to the button.
 One player from each team will throw one rock, the closer to the button will win.
 Teams may sweep their own rock but sweeping the opponent’s rock behind the T-line is not permitted).

 - Default games: A default occurs when one team either does not show, or does not have enough players to play (3 players, of which 2 must be registered members of the team).

 - Teams may not agree to a “tie” in lieu of a default.

-- If neither team can field at team of 3 players, at least 2 registered members of their respective team, then both will be awarded a default result.
+- If neither team can field at team of 3 players with at least 2 registered members of their respective teams, then both will be awarded a default result.

 Seeding procedure for each round:

 - Round 1: Teams will be ranked into groups as per the drawmaster’s discretion to create divisions of teams with relatively equal skill level.
 This seeding is based primarily upon the team’s result from the previous season.